Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Evaluating the Model

 \subsection{Best Practices for Model Evaluation}

 \textit{Statistically Validate Results.} A better option than reporting results with just a point estimate is to report the average and standard error of the estimator.
 This can be done by varying the random seed, subsampling the test dataset, or by hypothesis testing.
-While some of these techniques are beginning to catch on, there do not currently exist cultural norms enforcing meaningful levels of statistic rigor in published research.
+While some of these techniques are catching on, cultural norms around meaningful levels of statistic rigor in published research are needed.

 \textit{Train a Dataset Classifier as a Control Model.} In order to determine whether or not a dataset or data source is being learned instead of the intended function, our recommendation is to perform a control experiment that swaps the target labels in the training set for dataset labels.
 This will lead to the creation of a dataset classifier at training time if a dataset is being learned.
 This process is especially important in cases where multiple datasets are being used in the training set.
 If this detector is able to correctly identify the source of new instances, it is likely learning the statistical differences between datasets rather than the property of interest.